What Are Trigger Points and How do Injects Help Treat Them?

 - Our certified nurse practitioner uses their hands to find the exact location of the trigger point.
 Trigger points are characterized by a taut band that stretches around the area.
 Your trigger point is where the muscle is the most tender.

 - After we locate the trigger point, we thoroughly clean the overlying skin with alcohol.
-You will feel our chiropractor pinch the trigger point.
+You will feel our nurse practitioner pinch the trigger point.
 We do this to prevent the knot from rolling away from the needle.

 What to Expect After Treatment

 Trigger point injections result in very little pain or downtime.
-If you see us on Friday, then you’ll have no difficulty showing up for work the following Monday.
+Most patients can go back to work right away.
 Effective Integrative Healthcare encourages patients to limit strenuous activity immediately following the procedure.
 However, you’re free to resume your normal schedule the next day.
 You should feel immediate pain relief, but don’t be discouraged if the area where the trigger point injection was applied is sore.
 You might need to apply an ice pack for 15 minutes each hour and combine with over-the-counter medication until it subsides.
 We’re always available to answer your questions.

 Our certified nurse practitioner might recommend you augment your trigger point injection shots with one of our practitioners.
-Certified nurse practitioner can demonstrate stretching exercises that can prevent you from injuring yourself in the future.
+Certified nurse practitioner might recommend adding other services such as massage or physical therapy.
 Finally, in the immediate aftermath of the treatments, avoid:

 - Standing for long periods